Child Life Practicum

 - Applicants must have completed at least 15 hours of related course work.

-- Applicants must now list 3 of the 5 required courses on the application as the courses listed in the table below
+- Applicants must now list 3 of the 5 required courses on the application as the courses listed in the table below, which include completion of the play course, 1 child development course and child life course.

-- The table below shows the courses the Association of Child Life Professionals (ACLP) will require beginning January 1, 2019 in order for candidates to sit for the Child Life Certification examination.
-These requirements go into effect for those taking the certification examination after January 1, 2019.
+- The table below shows the courses the Association of Child Life Professionals (ACLP) require candidates to sit for the Child Life Certification examination.
 Please view the eligibility requirements for the exam for more details on these changes.

 Min.
 Classes Required Subject Additional Notes/Requirements 1 Child Life Must be taught by a CCLS who meets all ACLP requirements 2 Child Development Birth - 18 yrs 1 Family Systems 1 Play 1 Loss/Bereavement of Death/Dying 1 Research 3 Additional courses in child life for related content areas Recommended: Human Anatomy/Physiology, Medical Terminology, Ethics